 The school’s provision for students with SEND is coordinated by the two school SENDCO’s.

-Ms Kim Bent is the SENDCo for Y7, 8, and Year 6 transition and Miss Rebecca Lawrence is the SENDCo for 6th form, and Years 9-11.
+Ms Kim Bent is the SENDCo for Y7, 8, 9 and Year 6 transition and Mrs S Daniel is the SENDCo for 6th form, and Years 10-11.

 Both SENDCo’s have an important role to play with the Head of School and governing body, in determining the strategic development of SEND policy and provision in the school.